BlackWolfsDen/Eluna-Grumboz-HyperDynamic-PanDimensional-Quantum-Teleporter/README.md

 Includes tele menu/entries for DoW, TBC, WotLK, Cata

-Designed the way a free2public teleporter should be.  ... addaptible to diversity from server to server and expansion to expansion with easy to expand table that the core will automatically adapt to. no more script core edditing to add new menus and/or locations with gps's.
+Designed the way a free2public teleporter should be.  ... adaptive to diversity from server to server and expansion to expansion with an easy to expand menu/entry table that the core will automatically adapt to. no more script core edditing to add new menus and/or locations with gps's.

 just add a new menu, or custom location data to an exsisting Menu in the DB and go !!

-Menus and location entries can also be parsed for expansions now !!!
+[*] Menus can be parsed for Team, Level, Expansion, RealmID.
+[*] Entries can be parsed for Team, Level, Expansion.

 # WHAT !!???!!